 4. “How often do you take the medication?”

 5. “When did you begin taking the medication?
 How long have you been taking that?”

 6. “How do you take the medication?
 On a typical day, how would you take that one?
 With food, or on an empty stomach?”

 “Okay, just to summarise, you take [pregabalin] for [anxiety], [one capsule] [three times a day].
 You have been on it for [6 years] and you take it [regularly, on an empty stomach].
 Is that right?”

 *Repeat for each prescribed medication*

 After asking about prescribed medications, it’s important to check that the patient doesn’t take anything else that is not prescribed which they have purchased over-the-counter or, increasingly, from the internet for self-care.

 This could include supplements, vitamins, and herbal or homoeopathic remedies.

 It is important to ask the patient where they source their non-prescribed medications.
-If the products are purchased from a pharmacy, it is likely the product is high-quality and is what it says it is.
-However, if purchased online or from overseas, then the patient may be using a poor quality product.
+If the products are purchased from a pharmacy, it is likely the product is what it says it is.
+However, if purchased online or from overseas, the patient may be using a poor quality product.
 If this is the case, you should ask to see the product and ask the senior pharmacy team for support, particularly if the pathology of the presenting complaint is unclear.